Air Brake Practice Test

 Question: 1 / 400

-What is the "caging" process in air brakes?
+What is the purpose of the brake lining in air brakes?

 Get further explanation with Examzify DeepDiveBeta